HomeBlogSecurity Guide

 Check the boxes above for security measures you've implemented.
 Focus on unchecked items to improve your score.

-Your choice of wallet directly impacts your security.
-Each type has different trade-offs between security and convenience.
+Understanding the different types of wallets is fundamental to crypto security.
+Each type offers different trade-offs between security and convenience.

 Wallet Security Comparison